A Happy Cactus

 Conclusion

-A Happy Cactus challenged me to design not just garments, but a narrative system, a digital infrastructure, and an emotional journey users could return to.
+A Happy Cactus challenged me to design not just garments, but a narrative system, digital infrastructure, and emotional journey users could return to.
 By thinking holistically and designing across mediums, I turned fragmented moments like a scan, an unboxing, or a post-drop NFT into meaningful, continuous touchpoints.

 I learned how to guide users through ambiguity, clarify the story without removing the mystery, and create feedback loops between what people wear and what they believe in.
 I also saw firsthand how constraints like packaging logistics or third-party platform limitations can become prompts for smarter, more intentional design.